kubernetes/enhancements/keps/sig-instrumentation/1661-event-api-migration/README.md

 Scalability and Performance:

-- Run scale tests with the pause pods to be "sleep 5; exist 1" pods.
+- Run scale tests with the pause pods to be "sleep 5; exit 1" pods.
 - Record the memory usage in both healthy and crash-looping clusters of various size (e.g., 50, 500, 5k nodes).
 - Ensure Event increase can be handled by etcd and there's no big performance reduction.